-Geneva is not all about modernization and globalization.
-Last time, I wrote about the famous Jet d’Eau and cruise on board an old paddle steamer in Lake Geneva and the international organizations, notable buildings, parks and art installations you might come across if you visit Geneva.
-Well, this city in the Land of Milk and Honey also features a historical and ancient side.
+Geneva is not just all about modernization and globalization, even though the famous Jet d’Eau and cruise on board an old paddle steamer in Lake Geneva and the international organizations, notable buildings, parks and art installations have become the city’s popular landmarks.
+Geneva also features a historical and ancient side.

 On our second day, we visited the Old Town, which consists of narrow cobblestone streets lined with boutiques, cafes and restaurants, medieval squares and fountains, small passages and a century-old cathedral.